QPod/aloha-python/src/README.md

 # aloha
-A versatile Python utility package for building services
+`aloha` is a versatile Python utility package for building microservices.